floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Under the Florida statutes, the different types of sex offenses in Florida are:

-- Exposure of Sexual Organs: The display of sexual organs in public and private places where it is not permitted is punishable by Florida's laws.
-Such violation is classified as a misdemeanor of the first degree, and anyone caught in the act might serve a jail term that does not exceed more than one year.
+• Exposure of Sexual Organs: The display of sexual organs in public and private places where it is not permitted is punishable by Florida's laws.
+Such a violation is classified as a misdemeanor of the first degree, and anyone caught in the act might serve a jail term that does not exceed one year.

-- Unnatural and Lascivious Act: Committing an unnatural and lascivious act is punishable, and it is classified as a misdemeanor of the second degree.
-If found guilty, the perpetrator will be incarcerated for a specified period, typically not more than 60 days.
+• Unnatural and Lascivious Act: Committing an unnatural and lascivious act is punishable, and it is classified as a misdemeanor of the second degree.
+The perpetrator may be incarcerated for a specified period, typically not more than 60 days, if found guilty.

-- Offenses against students by a person of influence: Florida's laws do not support sexual conduct, lewd conduct, or romantic relationship by an authority figure with a student in an educational facility.
-Anyone guilty of this act has committed a felony of the second degree and will be sentenced to jail for not more than 30 years.
+• Offenses against students by a person of influence: Florida's laws do not support sexual conduct, lewd conduct, or romantic relationships by an authority figure with a student in an educational facility.
+Anyone guilty of this act has committed a felony of the second degree and may be sentenced to jail for not more than 30 years.

 Sex Offender Levels of Classification in Florida